It's literally exhausting for someone to work on their day jobs plus the horrifying traffic – how much more exhausting if they work double jobs?

 - I still kept my recurring (clients), they are still there.

 - Around March 2018, my first client offered me a full-time position.
-I asked for help to the FLIP community because I think this an opportunity to raise my rate since I already have experienced.
+I asked for help from the FLIP community because I think this an opportunity to raise my rate since I already have experienced.
 Luckily, the client agreed to raise my rate.
 With arms wide open I’ve been a part of their system that they cannot afford to lose me.

 - I really do not want to overwork, I prefer not working long hours but still earning.